parvezs27/Datajobsanalysis/README.md

-## 2. Skills for highest paying jobs
+## 2. Skills for the highest paying Data Analyst jobs

 **Query:**